Read time: 4 Min

 4. Clear Forms Cache

-Outlook custom templates that are used to create emails, meeting requests, etc. To load it faster, Outlook saves the form cache.
-Deleting them can make space for new emails and run up your Outlook.
+Outlook custom templates are used to create emails, meeting requests, etc. To load it faster, Outlook saves the form cache.
+Deleting them can make space for new emails and reduce the size of your Outlook.
 Here are the Steps:

 5. Rebuild OST File